Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-Let $W = e_0 e_1 \cdots e_k$ be a computation walk such that $e'$ is the first edge on $W$ that is not added to $H$ during direct extension, while all preceding edges of $W$ belong to $H$ or to the footmarks of previously extended computation walks.
+Let $e$ be a newly extended edge during the execution of \textproc{ExtendEdgeDirectlyWithWalk()}, and let $W = e_0 e_1 \cdots e_k$ be a computation walk such that $e=e_k$ is directly extended along this walk.
+Let $e'$ be the first edge in a computation walk $W'$ that is neither added to $H$ nor collected into $Q$, while all preceding edges of $W'$ already belong to $H$ or to the footmarks of previously extended computation walks.

-Let $e_{k-1}$ be the index-predecessor of $e'$ on $W$.
-We distinguish cases according to how $e'$ becomes extendable.
+We distinguish cases based on how $e'$ becomes extendable: